Turingraph/Calcite/README.md

 -	Purpose: Check the language of the Tesseract OCR output.
 4.	`latex/`
 -	Purpose: Convert image of mathematical notation e.g. ratio, integration, vector etc to Latex representation.
 (OCR mathematical notation)

+Note that the `open_close_rider_app` (https://github.com/Turingraph/open_close_rider_app)
+is used as the Electron-React based user friendly OCR Desktop app that based on this project.

 # How to use `open_close_rider` ?
 (Quick Tutorial)